kasemir/org.csstudio.display.builder/Readme.md

 New widgets do not necessarily need to register their own runtime.
 The base `WidgetRuntime` handles the following:

- * If widget has "pv_name" and "value" properties, a PV is created for the "pv_name".
+ * If widget has "pv_name" and "value" properties, a primary PV is created for the "pv_name".
 The "value" is updated with the current VType.
    Representation then needs to reflect the current "value".

+ * Wudget can 'write' to the primary PV.

  * Each script in the "scripts" property is parsed, its PVs are created, and the script is triggered when any of its input PVs change.